 Head in a cloud.
-It’s the final line in the chorus of The Paper Kites’ new single “Young,” and it’s also the way that viewers feel as they watch the song’s music video—a stop motion masterpiece created by Oh Yeah Wow that combines over 4000 headshots of 350 different models.
+It’s the final line in the chorus of The Paper Kites’ new single “Young.”
+And it’s also the way viewers feel as they watch the song’s music video—a stop motion masterpiece created by Oh Yeah Wow that combines over 4,000 headshots of 350 different models.

-As the video rapidly shifts between faces, viewers are drawn not to the models’ varying features, but to their eyes instead, and this, along with the atmospheric tone of the song, infuses the video with a lovely we’re-not-so-different-after-all vibe:
+As the video rapidly shifts between faces, viewers are drawn not to the models’ varying features, but to their eyes.
+And this, along with the atmospheric tone of the song, infuses the video with a lovely we’re-not-so-different-after-all vibe:

 The models were meticulously positioned and coached by the director and the photographer of the project—Darcy Prendergast and Oli Sansom, respectively— such that they appear to perfectly lip sync the lyrics and even blink at the appropriate moments.